ZXfkSIE/ThousandPlayer/README.md

 Before these steps, you should install
 - Latest version of Qt Creator.
-- Latest version of Qt 6.2 (or above versions such as 6.3) along with **Qt Multimedia**.
+- Latest version of Qt 6.2 (or above versions such as 6.3) along with Qt Multimedia.
-- CMake 3.20 or above (which can be installed through QT Maintenance Tool or [official website](https://cmake.org/download/)).
+- CMake 3.20 or later.
-- Other required compilation tools like GCC, MSVC, Ninja, etc.
+- Other required compilation tools, such as GCC-C++ (for Linux), MSVC (for Windows), Ninja and so on.

 ## Linux
 1. Install required development package (Currently there is only one, i.e. [TagLib](https://taglib.org/)) in your system.